satackey/push-prebuilt-action/README.md

     The commit message for the compiled.

 #### Basic flow
+1. This action detects that your action is a JS/TS action by `action.yml`
 1. This action compiles a file (e.g. `index.js`) specified in `action.yml#runs.main` into `dist/index.js`
 1. Replaces the value of `runs.main` with `dist/index.js`.
 1. Remove files exclude `/action.yml` and `dist/*`.